aitalentfactory/Saddah/README.md

 Players and coaches receive personalized training plans via an interactive dashboard.
 Uses RAG (Retrieval-Augmented Generation) to pull relevant training suggestions from large datasets.
-Integrates live data from IoT wearables for performance tracking
+Integrates live data from IoT wearables for performance tracking Coaches can rank  players based on their effort levels using customizable matrices.
+These matrices can be configured to prioritize biometric, physical, or health indicators as key performance markers

 Saddah Project -  AI-Powered Personalized Football Trainer for GoalKeepers